 "I'm very excited and grateful for this opportunity.
 That it's happening at Colby makes it even more meaningful," Young said.
 "I would be remiss if I did not thank Dave Venditti for bringing me back to Colby and working with me for four years.
 I wish him all the best."

-Young played her senior season of ice hockey at Colby under current head coach David Venditti, who had just gotten the head coaching job.
+Young played her senior season of ice hockey at Colby under Venditti, who had just received the head coaching job.
 She played her first three years under the direction of Jen Holsten, the current head coach of women’s soccer at Colby.
 Young played on defense and finished her career with eight goals and two assists for 10 points in 84 games.

-Young was chosen to attend the New England Small College Athletic Conference (NESCAC) Coaching Symposium for Women while at Colby in 2005.
+Young started thinking about a coaching career while at Colby.
+She was chosen to attend the New England Small College Athletic Conference (NESCAC) Coaching Symposium for Women in 2005.
 The three-day symposium is structured to educate prospective candidates about the different elements of coaching.